anubhav1772/trajectory_planning_gui/README.md

 # trajectory_planning_gui
-A Qt-based software controller for a 6 DOF robotic arm.
+A C++ Qt-based software controller for a 6 DOF robotic arm.
+Backend is ROS.

 ### Installation
 Clone the repositories using: